Can Large Language Models Generalize Procedures Across Representations?: Analysis

 \subsection{Qualitative Analysis}

 We qualitatively examine \texttt{NL} instances of Qwen2.5-1.5B-Instruct after \texttt{NL}, \texttt{Graph}, and \texttt{Graph$\rightarrow$NL} training.
 We find that when trained on \texttt{Graph} only, the model does not recognize the underlying graph structure in \texttt{NL}, and simply defaults to summing up all the time constraints (Example~\ref{sec:add_number}).
 When trained with \texttt{NL} data, the model understands that it has to search for the critical path (e.g., explicitly spelling out \textit{Let's calculate the total time for this critical path}).
 Comparing instances that are wrong when trained on \texttt{NL}-only but correct when trained on the curriculum, the model only picks one path in the vanilla \texttt{NL} training, whilst in the curriculum it learns to iterate across multiple possible paths and compares them to find the longest path (Example~\ref{sec:curriculum_qual_res}).
 This finding indicates that symbolic induction encourages more explicit and systematic reasoning \citep{tversky1974judgment, xiang2025towards}, rather than using a ``lazy reasoning regime'' when faced with very long (or perhaps high complexity) inputs \citep{la2024code}.
+Even so, \texttt{Graph$\rightarrow$NL} still suffers from errors such as wrong time unit conversion (Example~\ref{sec:wrong_time_conversion}), indicating a performance ceiling caused by the base model capability cap.

 In sum, our analysis demonstrates that successful cross-representation generalization is better predicted by structural similarity than frequency effects, hence can be interpreted as a form of generative analogy.
-Our curriculum wins by effectively encouraging it.
+Our curriculum improves performance by effectively encouraging it.
 We further compare between analogical and easy-to-hard \citep{hase2024unreasonable} generalization in Appendix~\ref{sec:easy_hard}, showing that while easy-to-hard generalization can benefit from within-representation easy data alone, cross-representation analogical generalization is better facilitated with a mixed data construction.